The State of the Molecular Gas in Post-Starburst Galaxies: Discussion

-The TIR luminosity is also sensitive to obscured star formation, yet the TIR traces star formation on longer timescales, which can be comparable to the time since the recent starburst. \citet{Smercina2018} found that TIR-based SFRs overestimate the SFR from Neon by a factor of $\sim2$; a similar factor of two offset is observed by \citet{Kennicutt1998} in the comparison between TIR-based SFRs and Br-$\gamma$ SFRs in starburst galaxies.
-This is likely caused by the longer duration of star formation traced by the TIR luminosity, from the heating of dust by the young A star population.
 We compare the H$\alpha$-based SFRs to TIR-based SFRs from \citet{Smercina2018} for the galaxies from \citet[H02, H03, S02, S05]{French2015} and full SED fit SFRs (including \textit{Herschel} photometry) from \citet{Rowlands2015} for R02 and R05 in Figure \ref{fig:sfr_comp}.
-The TIR-based SFRs are divided by a factor of two to account for heating from the young A star population, using the comparison of these SFRs provided by \citet{Smercina2018}.
+The TIR-based SFRs are divided by a factor of two as described above, to account for the likely overestimate due to the longer duration of this tracer.
 With this correction, there is no systematic bias between the two SFR indicators, although the scatter is large.
 We note that for H02 and H03, the large offset indicates there may be obscured star formation.
 Recently, \citet{Baron2022} found that some samples of post-starburst galaxies have high SFRs $\sim10-100$ \sfrunit when traced by their IR luminosity.
 The samples most heavily affected are post-starburst samples chosen to optimize for young post-starburst ages or to not select against AGN activity.
 We note that the SFRs for the post-starburst galaxies considered here have significantly lower SFRs, even using the highest estimates from the TIR luminosity.

 We compare the H$\alpha$-based SFRs to 1.4 GHz based SFRs using data from the VLA FIRST survey \citep{Becker1995}.
 We convert the 1.4 GHz fluxes and flux limits to SFRs following \citet{Nielsen2012} by using the calibrations from \citet{Condon1992, Yun2001}.
 Of the galaxies considered here, R02, R05, and H03 are detected by FIRST, and the rest of the galaxies are not detected.
 The 1.4 GHz flux is likely to be contaminated by any AGN or LINER activity in the post-starbust sample \citep[e.g.,][]{Moric2010}, especially for H03, given the large offset between the 1.4 GHz and Br$\gamma$ indicators.